pujya-kvs/Howdy---Video-Conference-Web-App-/README.md

 A Video Conference Web Application built using WebRTC (P2P Topology), NodeJs and Socket.io.

--This app lets you create rooms and have other people join the room using Room Id
+-This app lets you create rooms and have other people join the room using Unique Room Id\
 -1-1 Video Conference\
 -Group Video Conference\
 -Video Toggle (Enable/Disable)\